LightBoy01/ai-job-spot/src/content/briefings/briefing-8f984d2fea658fdf419acebf7ec03e2ab9db78fff6f30baae98784748af5957c.md

   - se-tech
   - se-stackoverflow
 excerpt: >-
-  Today at Microsoft Ignite, we’re showcasing the next step in our evolution:
+  Today at Microsoft Ignite, we're showcasing the next step in our evolution:
   Stack Overflow for Teams is now Stack Internal.
-It’s the next phase of our enterprise knowledge platform, reimagined for the
+It's the next phase of our enterprise knowledge platform, reimagined for the
 ---
-Today at Microsoft Ignite, we’re showcasing the next step in our evolution: Stack Overflow for Teams is now Stack Internal.
-It’s the next phase of our enterprise knowledge platform, reimagined for the AI era.
+Today at Microsoft Ignite, we're showcasing the next step in our evolution: Stack Overflow for Teams is now Stack Internal.
+It's the next phase of our enterprise knowledge platform, reimagined for the AI era.